-- effective head-first surface dive

-- effective feet-first surface dive
+- effective head-first or feet-first surface dive

 - demonstrate a series of surface dives using backing up technique

-- · searching with hands at required depth
+- searching with hands at required depth

-- methodical coverage of area.
+- methodical coverage of area

+- recovery of object.

 - 1. Practise search patterns out of the water to learn the backing up technique, maintaining a line, the sweeping of hands and giving clear and loud instructions. - 2.
 Emphasise the importance of performing head-first and feet-first surface dives with little splash to minimise disturbance.